dbuksbaum/Caliburn.Micro.Logging/README.md

 The Logging library is compiled with DEBUG attribute set, so ALL message sent to the Debug logger will be logged.

+__Version 1.5.0 - 2012/125/15__
+  	* Upgraded solution / project files to VS2012
+  	* Upgraded Caliburn.Micro to 1.4
+  	* Added support for Windows Phone 8
+  	* Split Caliburn.Micro.Logging, Caliburn.Micro.Logging.NLog, & Caliburn.Micro.Logging.log4net into their own solutions
+  	* Changed NuGet packaging to be a project in the solutions
+  	* Minor changes to the physical directory structure

 __Version 1.3.0 - 2012/05/19__
 	* Minor project file updates to support TeamCity CI
 	* Cleaned up AssemblyInfo